austincicale/NCAA_BBall_WinPred/README.md

 ### Results/Findings

-The final model results are summarized in the following table.
+The coefficient of each variable signifies its impact on predicting winning percentage.
+Furthermore, the p-values indicate the statistical significance of the variables within the model.
+The conclusive results of the model are outlined in the following table:

 #### Final Model Predictor Variable Summary
 <img width="576" alt="Screenshot 2024-04-09 at 2 16 22 PM" src="https://github.com/austincicale/NCAA_BBall_WinPred/assets/77798880/bbfbc32b-f76d-4a90-97d3-3b9af7cfd836">